 In addition to all of this Parc & Dare has been the focus of countless journal and press articles and, through its busy concert schedule, has performed in literally hundreds of events all over the country ranging from local charitable events to concerts at the most prestigious venues, including St. David’s Hall, the Millennium Stadium and Wales Millennium Centre, Cardiff, and the Royal Festival and Royal Albert Halls, London.

-Renowned for its unique and innovative artistic outlook and programming, Parc & Dare has in the last year created and toured the groundbreaking film music and live imagery show “Brass Tracks”, and performed alongside artists as diverse as the Band of Her Majesty’s Grenadier Guards and the Russian Cossack State Dance Company.
-The band hosts its own event, the Welsh Brass Arts Festival, at the Parc & Dare Theatre in June each year, which has featured numerous acclaimed guest artists including Royal Harpist Catrin Finch, trumpet soloist James Watson, “the world’s favourite Phantom” Peter Karrie, BBC Young Brass Musician of the Year David Childs, Channel 4 television’s “Operatunity” winner Denise Leigh, BBC Presenter and opera star Beverley Humphreys, plus various leading bands and choirs.
-More information on the Welsh Brass Arts Festival can be found at www.brassbands.co.uk/festival.htm
+Renowned for its unique and innovative artistic outlook and programming, Parc & Dare created and toured groundbreaking film music and live imagery show “Brass Tracks”, and performed alongside artists as diverse as the Band of Her Majesty’s Grenadier Guards and the Russian Cossack State Dance Company.
+The band has also hosted its own events including the Welsh Brass Arts Festival, at the Parc & Dare Theatre featuring numerous acclaimed guest artists including Royal Harpist Catrin Finch, trumpet soloist James Watson, “the world’s favourite Phantom” Peter Karrie, BBC Young Brass Musician of the Year David Childs, Channel 4 television’s “Operatunity” winner Denise Leigh, BBC Presenter and opera star Beverley Humphreys, plus various leading bands and choirs.

 The Parc & Dare Band will continue to live up to its reputation as musical ambassadors of the Rhondda, and of Wales.
 Following appearances abroad in Switzerland in 1988 and the Hamburg Police Show in October 2002, the band were delighted to appear in the Nova Scotia International Tattoo in Halifax, Canada in July 2004, representing Wales as a nation for the first time in this the largest indoor show of its kind in the world.
 Such was the response to the band’s performance that Parc & Dare was invited to perform again at the Tattoo in 2005 and returned for a third consecutive year this July.
 The band has also this year twinned with the Stadtorchester of the city of Ravensburg, Germany and welcomed the seventy strong wind orchestra to Wales and Rhondda Cynon Taf for the first time this June and now look forward to visiting Ravensburg in the near future.